naelju/GameTracker/README.md

 - [ ] Add a different view than the table view (maybe an image-based one like Steam library)
 - [ ] Automated deployment workflow

+Security:
+- Rely on user not knowing the other userId to not mess with their data
+- Rely on trusting users since I have to give them the admin key to properly use the

 ## 📝 Notes

 This project is actively maintained and improved.
 Feel free to contribute or suggest new features!

+Feature log:
+Added game ordered by name
+Added ordering by 100% asc and desc (and name desc sub-order) Updated DB architecture to be able to have multiple users Added a user_id prompt to show the games related to the user Added a DB key prompt where I can enter admin api key to be able to modify data With new architecture, adding a game entry has the option to find existing game or add one (by name)
+Usage: enter your user Id to see your games, enter admin key to add/edit/delete game entries